The National Jubilee Pilgrimage of Hope

 Feeder routes

-Possible feeder routes from the other Catholic cathedrals of England & Wales can be found by clicking the button below.
+Possible feeder routes from the other Catholic cathedrals of England & Wales can be found by clicking the buttons below.

 These route will not be walked in advance but individuals or groups are welcome to use or adapt them.